-- The sermon (khutba) was delivered in Karachi on 19th August 1949 in Urdu.
-It was published a few days later in the Lahore Ahmadiyya Urdu periodical Paigham Sulh, 7 September 1949, 5-6.
-The translation here is by Zahid Aziz. - Dr Asghar Hameed was a distinguished academic in the field of mathematics at the University of Engineering and Technology, Lahore, as well as being a scholar of the Ahmadiyya Anjuman Lahore.
-He was head of the Anjuman from 1996 to 2002. - Naseer Ahmad Faruqui (1906-1991) retired in the mid-1960s after a long public service career, first in the Indian Civil Service till 1947, and then in the Civil Service of Pakistan, in which he rose to the high position of Cabinet Secretary.
-He had a life-long, deep interest in studying and teaching the Quran.
-He was also brother-in-law of Maulana Muhammad Ali and was devoted to carrying forward and propagating the Maulana's literary work.
-It was at his residence in Karachi that the Maulana stayed during the last five months of his life, passing away in October 1951. - Muhammad Ahmad (1920-1981), elder son of Maulana Muhammad Ali, who served in the Railway service of Pakistan at high executive levels, was also devoted to carrying forward the religious work of his father.
-He was the main author of Maulana Muhammad Ali's Urdu biography, Mujahid-i Kabir, published in 1962. - Dr Saeed Ahmad Khan (d.
-1996) was head of the Ahmadiyya Anjuman Lahore from 1981 to 1996.
-He had had an illustrious medical career as a specialist and surgeon in chest diseases and was superintendent of a famous tuberculosis sanatorium at Dadar (in the North-west Frontier Province of British India, later Pakistan) from 1939 to 1964.
+- 1 The sermon (khutba) was delivered in Karachi on 19th August 1949 and published in the Lahore Ahmadiyya Urdu periodical Paigham Sulh, 7 September 1949, p.
+5-6.
+The translation here is by Zahid Aziz. - 2 Dr Asghar Hameed (1919-2002) was a distinguished academic in the field of mathematics at the University of Engineering and Technology, Lahore, as well as being highly learned in Islam and a scholar of the Ahmadiyya Anjuman Lahore.
+He was head of the Anjuman from 1996 to 2002. - Naseer Ahmad Faruqui (1906-1991) had a long public service career, first in the Indian Civil Service till 1947, and then in the Civil Service of Pakistan, in which he rose to the high position of Cabinet Secretary.
+He had a lifelong, deep interest in studying and teaching the Quran, and was devoted to carrying forward and propagating Maulana Muhammad Ali's literary work.
+It was at his residence in Karachi that the Maulana died in October 1951. - 4 Muhammad Ahmad (1920-1981), elder son of Maulana Muhammad Ali, who served in the Railway service of Pakistan at high executive levels, was also devoted to carrying forward the religious work of his father.
+He was the main author of Maulana Muhammad Ali's Urdu biography, Mujahid-i Kabir, published in 1962. - Dr Saeed Ahmad Khan (1900-1996) was head of the Ahmadiyya Anjuman Lahore from 1981 to 1996.
+He had had an illustrious medical career as a specialist and surgeon in chest diseases and was superintendent of the famous tuberculosis sanatorium at Dadar (in the North-west Frontier Province of British India, later Pakistan) from 1939 to 1964.
 He also had vast knowledge of Islam, and in particular the Quran, whose meanings he taught regularly.
-As with the three other Lahore Ahmadiyya stalwarts mentioned in the notes above, his inspiration for the service of Islam, the Quran and the Lahore Ahmadiyya cause came from long association with Maulana Muhammad Ali.
+As with the three Lahore Ahmadiyya stalwarts mentioned above, he received his inspiration for the service of Islam from direct contact with Maulana Muhammad Ali.